January 2021 – December 2022

 IMprovement and extension of good Practices of Alternative Care and proTection (IMPACT): evolving existing alternative care initiatives for unaccompanied and separated children in Sweden, France, Italy, the Netherlands and beyond.

-The IMPACT-project will further support the operation of alternative care systems in EU Member States, more specifically in Italy, France, Sweden and the Netherlands, by building upon previous action results, sharing knowledge and expertise and increasing the competency of social workers and staff/care providers working with unaccompanied children and foster carers through training.
+The IMPACT project supports further implementation of alternative care systems for unaccompanied children in the EU member states Italy, France, Sweden and the Netherlands.
+This is done by building on the results of earlier efforts and by sharing knowledge and expertise.
+Training is also provided, to increase the competency of social workers, care providers and others working with unaccompanied children and foster carers.

-The project will contribute to protecting UAC by expanding and improving existing alternative care systems in countries of project partners and beyond, thus ensuring that alternative care is not only available to the target group but also adequate to their needs.
-The project will train staff/care providers in the field of alternative care on how matching alternative care can be improved and extended to provoke the best outcomes for children and to enable them to fully access and exercise their rights.
+The project will contribute to the protection of unaccompanied children by expanding and improving existing alternative care systems, both in project partner countries and beyond.
+This kind of care should not only be available for the target group, but must also be adequate for their needs.
+So as part of the project, care providers and others working in the field of alternative care are trained on how matching can be enhanced and extended to provoke the best outcomes for children and enable them to fully access and exercise their rights.

 – Collect opinions and experiences of UAC on the alternative care offered to them